Instructions for single abstracts

 We welcome the submission of the following types of abstracts:

 - Training and education abstracts

 You should indicate your first and second presentation preference.
 The following possibilities are available:

-- Oral presentations: 60-minute sessions with 5 minutes per speaker including discussion.
-There will be 9 speakers per session.
+- Oral presentations: 60-minute sessions with 8 minutes per speaker including discussion.
+There will be 5 speakers.

 - Poster presentations: All posters must be submitted in advance to the conference and will be displayed during the conference.
 The score of the abstract will decide if you are scheduled for:

 4. Conference topics

-In order to have a better understanding on the theme of your workshop, we kindly ask you to choose both two topics.
+In order to have a better understanding on the contents of your abstract, we kindly ask you to choose two topics.

 The choices are: